 Other problems can also come up, such as:

-Your transplant team is still there to help you.
-It’s important that you talk to them about any problems you are having – they can help you get the support you need to manage the changes that you are going through.
+Your transplant team is still there to help you, even though the transplant happened months ago.
+It’s important that you tell them about any problems you are having – they can help you get the support you need to manage the changes that you are going through.
 They can also help you know if problems are serious, or a normal part of recovery.
 The National Bone Marrow Transplant Link helps patients, caregivers, and families by providing information and support services before, during, and after transplant.
 They can be reached at 1-800-LINK-BMT (1-800-546-5268) or online at www.nbmtlink.org.